 Compliance relating to cost records of the company is ensured by way of costaudit.

-The Internal auditors were engaged for providing assistance inimprovising IFC framework (including preparation of Risk & Control Matrices forvarious processes) and deployment of Self Assessment Tool.
-After close of the financial year the internal auditors have issued their report apprising the company of certain gapsin design/ operating effectiveness of controls forwhich the management has agreed totake remedial action.
+After close of the financial year the internal auditors have issued their reportapprising the company of certain gaps in design/ operating effectiveness of controls forwhich the management has agreed to take remedial action.

 Development and implementation of Risk Management

-In the opinion of the Board there has bee no identification of elementsof risk that may threaten the existence of the Company.
+In the opinion of the Board there has been no identification of elements of risk thatmay threaten the existence of the Company.